Invoice Data Capture:

 A large retail chain receives thousands of invoices from suppliers daily, covering a wide range of products.
 Implementing an invoice data capture system allows the company to automatically scan and process invoices, extracting data such as product descriptions, quantities, and prices.
 This data is then validated against purchase orders in the ERP system.

-The automation reduces manual data entry, speeds up invoice processing times, and minimizes errors, enabling timely payments to suppliers and better inventory management.
+The automation reduces manual entry, speeds invoice processing, and improves data quality, enabling timely supplier payments and better inventory management.

 Invoice Data Capture in Manufacturing Sector